DF3NDR/web3-security/src/Book/3/smart_contract_security.md

 # Smart Contract Security

-!!!NOTE: This chapter is still a rough draft.
+!!!NOTE: This section is still a draft form.
+There are many more topics to be covered.